xvepkj/chatapp-backend/backend_project.md

 - you understand logging and alerts **OK**

-- I can write reports against the data in my database
+- I can output different file types from my database (excel, word, html emails, text) **OK**

+- I understand how to write and execute unit tests for my code

 - Authorization & roles

 - Can integrate with external identity providers (Google Oauth)

-- I can output different file types from my database (excel, word, html emails, text)

-- I understand how to write and execute unit tests for my code

-  You get extra bonus points if:
+  **You get extra bonus points if:**

 - you are good at technical documentation (can use swagger) **OK**